Shahriar-Syeed/bss-restaurant-app/README.md

 ![Add Food Validation](https://github.com/Shahriar-Syeed/bss-restaurant-app/blob/main/src/assets/screenshot/resturant-dahboard-food-add-validation.png)

-=> This page is for edit every info of a food item.
+=> This page is for food edit, every info of a food item.
 This page will open when admin click on the edit button of a food in the food list.

 ![Food Edit](https://github.com/Shahriar-Syeed/bss-restaurant-app/blob/main/src/assets/screenshot/resturant-dahboard-food-edit.png)